agrifooddatacanada/OCA_package_standard/README.md

  - The example MAY be formatted with line breaks and indentations, including reorganizing objects for readability after the SAID has been calculated.

 **Rules summary**:
- - Summarize all the requirements (MUST and MAY) for the overlay.
+ - Extension overlay documentation MUST summarize all the requirements (MUST and MAY) for the overlay.
+ - Extension overlay documentation MUST list all keys of the overlay that are required to be present (even if left empty) and which keys are optional.

 **Test case**:
  - At least one fully worked example MUST be provided.